Updated: Aug 17

 and to become extraordinary, I must endure pain and discomfort.
 The good thing is that pain is not here to stay and will leave some day.
 It may last hours, days, months or years, but one day it will be gone and I will be better, stronger, wiser and more skillful.

 My life will be average like many others if I am not willing to risk and try, but great achievements come from great endurance.
 Therefore, I am willing to continue moving forward and not give up on my dreams, because with God I can overcome any difficulty.
 Today I am a better person thanks to the pain that I am living and pains that I have overcome.
 I am living today for what I have and for who I am.
 The past is in the past, and the future is not here.
 Consequently, I am living my present like there is no future or past, doing my best.
+So now you know to not be afraid, fail, embrace it and succeed.

 Custom Body Fitness is located in Glenwood Springs CO and Carbondale CO